gabrielcsapo/docusaurus-plugin-image-zoom/README.md

 ## Usage

-Add as a plugin to `docusaurus.config.js`, like this:
+Add as a plugin to `docusaurus.config.js`:

 ```js
   plugins: [